CamioCam/examples/batch_import/EXAMPLE.md

 Camio supplies a [small directory of video files](https://storage.googleapis.com/camio_firmware_images/batch_import_video_files.zip) that you can use with the `import_video.py` program for testing purposes.

-You can either download them through your browser by click [this link](https://storage.googleapis.com/camio_firmware_images/batch_import_video_files.zip), or you can do it with `curl` via a terminal by following the steps below.
+You can either download them through your browser by clicking [this link](https://storage.googleapis.com/camio_firmware_images/batch_import_video_files.zip), or you can do it with `curl` via a terminal by following the steps below.

 ```sh